DURATION

 What is the food like?

 The portions are more than generous, all the food is fresh and any dietary requirements can be met - just tell us your preferences when you book.
 Dinner and breakfast is prepared by your guide over a campfire, the menu will vary but you can expect things like rice and pasta with fresh vegetables, egg, bacon and sausages.
 There is also bread and sandwich filler for lunch breaks.
-Water, tea and coffee are also readily available as well as beer for the evenings.
+Water, tea and coffee are also readily available as well as wine for the evenings.

 What is the accommodation like?